 2. Personalized Message

 One surefire way you can show that someone is important to you is by giving them a personalized card.
 Designing a holiday card that’s tailor-made to fit the recipient’s personality and preferences is not an easy feat.
 It takes a significant amount of time and effort to pick the right message, recall personal stories or anecdotes, find the right quote and even choose the perfect color and font.
 The more you personalize the card, the more it speaks to your effort and thoughtfulness.
 Consequently, the card will provoke a better reaction.
 If you spend some more time making the card, your extra efforts will not go un-appreciated.
+Especially when complemented by our best-selling self-inking stamps.

 When making a greeting card for the workplace, it may be impossible to customize it for each recipient.
 But if you have time, you can show your personal touch by adding a photo, message, or even a funny line on each card that you design.
 Your clients or co-workers will know that the cards are uniquely created for them, and this’ll help to make them feel special.